lydiadunning/food-plan/README.md

 - build a dashboard - one for the user, one for kids
 - create a goal-setting interface, with both trackable and non-trackable goals.
 - figure out routing and refresh on live site
-- allow a user to turn off outcome options in a user setting
-- add a default 'was offered' outcome option
 - improve user flow around creating a child profile
-- improve adding outcome options to an existing kid with no outcome options

 ### For Later